intervene-EU-H2020/prspipe/README.md

 | --- | --- | --- |
 | the name of the target data (e.g., "ukbiobank") | the path/prefix of the imputed per-chromosome genotype data (e.g.,"some/path/prefix_chr") | the format (see below) |

-Genotype data paths are expected to follow the pattern `<prefix>chr<1-22>.<.bed/.bim/.fam/.bgen/.vcf.gz>`.
+Genotype data paths are expected to follow the pattern `<prefix>_chr<1-22>.<.bed/.bim/.fam/.bgen/.vcf.gz>` (mind the gap, i.e., the underscore).
 For bgen-formatted data, the sample-file should be called called `<prefix>.sample`.
 Both hg19 and hg38 are accepted.
 Note that the path will have to be accessible inside the container, see the section on [container mounts](#container-mounts-file_folder) above.

 Supported data types are
 - **samp_imp_plink1**: plink 1 formated data (.bed/.bim/.fam)